cogip/simulation/docs/index.md

 ![Communication Overview](img/copilot/copilot.svg)

 The main component of the robot is a STM32 that runs [`mcu-firmware`](https://github.com/cogip/mcu-firmware).
 It is assiocated to a Raspberry Pi 4 that controls a camera, a touch screen.
-It runs the `Copilot` tool from this repository.
+It runs the `Copilot` and `RobotCam` tool from this repository.

 `mcu-firmware` (on STM32) and `Copilot` (on Raspberry Pi) communicate using Protobuf messages over a serial port.